 Important note: Before construction of the building begins, there are 2 important steps to note relating to electrical wiring.
 Step 6 – Pre-drilling holes for electricity and hold-down rods and Step 7 – Marking holes for electricity wires for an electrician to easily locate the channels and wire the building.

 Wall plugs, switches, wall lights

 Wiring for wall plugs, switches, and lights is often run below the floor level and brought up through the pre-drilled channels.
 Wires can be snaked through the walls either during or after construction.
 An electrician cuts the holes with a hole saw in the location of all outlets, switches, and fixtures at any height required of the pre-drilled vertical electrical channels, as illustrated in the below image.

 Wiring ceiling light fixtures

-Important note: keep in mind that rough wiring your YZY Kit Home during the construction is subject to the same rules as other wiring work.
-This means the job should be performed by a licensed electrician and inspected by a local building code official.
+Important note: keep in mind that rough wiring your YZY Kit Home during construction is subject to the same rules as other wiring work.
+This means that the job should be performed by a licensed electrician and inspected by a local building code official.

 All granny flat building steps can be found on the Builders Guide page.